 October 19, 2018, 10:30am, “Reinventing Yourself in Your Senior Years,” Covenant Village of Northbrook, 2625 Techny Rd, Northbrook, IL 60062, (224) 412-8421, www.covenantnorthbrook.org (RSVP REQUIRED)

 Now, on to my blog:

 Life is a labyrinth.
-We go around in circles seeking our goal, but often hit one barrier after the next.
+We go around in circles seeking our goal but often hit one barrier after the next.
 When we reach a dead end, we are forced to retrace our steps and try a new direction.
 We can visualize what we seek, even see it.
-Sometimes it seems so close and yet we are so far.
-At other times, it seems so far yet we are actually so close.
+Sometimes, it seems so close, and yet we are quite far.
+At other times, it seems so far, yet we are actually very close.

 We each travel on our own personal quest.
 We are surrounded by the same environment as our neighbors, but we view it differently, experience it differently, interact with it differently, each in our own reality bubble.

 Yes, we can take shortcuts.
 We can step over the boundaries of the labyrinth and rush to the end.
 But, we’ve shortchanged ourselves.
 We’ve forgotten the importance of the process which is how we learn about life so we can appreciate and benefit from the eventual attainment of our objective.
 Otherwise, we have no understanding of what we have reached, and we may destroy it with our ignorance.

 Don’t fight the labyrinth.
 Embrace it.
 Follow it.
 Grab it.
 Don’t rush things–focus, go with the flow as they say.
 This is not a contest–no winners and losers.
 Discover the pace that works for you; discover which path works for you.
 It’s different for everyone.
 The wealth is attained from the journey, not the completion.